-No matter what the make and model of your phone or tablet are, chances are that if it gets wet, you may begin facing problems.
+No matter what the make and model of your phone or tablet are, the chances are that if it gets wet, you may begin facing problems.
 Even water-resistant phones can tolerate water to a certain extent only.
-If your phone got in touch with water then do not try to power it on or charge it instantly.
+If your phone got in touch with water, then do not try to power it on or charge it instantly.

-Most of the internal circuits of the phone would still be wet and it needs to dry before you can use it to prevent your phone from malfunctioning.
+Most of the internal circuits of the phone would still be wet, and it needs to dry before you can use it to prevent your phone from malfunctioning.
 To dry your phone, use a bag of rice or silica pouches.
-Remove the back cover if you have a phone with a removable back cover, and remove the battery, now insert all these three parts in the bag and allow them to dry for 24 hours.
+Remove the back cover if you have a phone with a removable back cover, and remove the battery.
+Now insert all these three parts in the bag and allow them to dry for 24 hours.
 Try charging the phone after 24 hours and then use it.

 What to do when my Android charges slowly after an update?

 Many users noticed that after the Android Lollipop update, their phones started charging slower than usual.
 You must wait for a new update to get this fixed.
-A later update of Lollipop had fixed the problem and if you have recently moved to Android Marshmallow and you are facing a similar problem then you may want to wait for an update that can resolve this problem.

-- To reset your phone to factory settings, go to the Settings menu of your phone
+- To reset your phone to factory settings, go to the Settings menu of your phone.

 - Look for Backup and Reset and tap on it.